hphelion/documentation/commercial/GA1/commercial.install-GA-prereqs.md

 There must be one entry in this file for each baremetal system you intend to install.

+**Notes:**

+- The first line of the baremetal.csv file is the undercloud node.
+- The second line is what TripleO uses to construct the flavor for baremetal deployment.
+If your servers are not all the same size, specify the smallest sized server in the second position so it uses that size as the flavor for all of the overcloud nodes being deployed.The second entry must be the smallest sized disc.

+Use the following format in the `baremetal.csv` file.

 `<mac_address>,<ipmi_user>,<ipmi_password>,<ipmi_address>,<no_of_cpus>,<memory_MB>,<diskspace_GiGB>`

 Where `<mac_address>` is the MAC address of the network interface from which to boot.
 Do not use the iLO NIC interface.